canada-ca/open-source-logiciel-libre/en/contribution.md

 - Offering users a mechanism to report bugs and issues, *and being responsive to these reports*
 - Ensuring that documentation related to the project are available in both official languages: English and French
 - Registering the project in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/)
+- Explaining and documenting why a project is not released if it has been deemed not having a benefit to Canadians.

-#### Contributing to third-party open source software projects
+#### Encouraging and supporting internal contributions to third-party open source software projects used by the Government of Canada and/or where there is benefit to Canadians

-- Contributing code, issues, testing, roadmap to OSS projects
+- Contributing code, issues, testing, roadmap to open source software projects
 - Supporting open source software initiatives and foundations to help ensure that critical code for modern technologies are monitored and supported

 #### Ensuring that the source code does not contain [Protected Information](#protected-information)